Here’s Your State’s Regions Bank Routing Number

 Regions Bank operates throughout the South and Midwest and provides customers with everything from traditional bank accounts and mortgage loans to a host of insurance products.
 Whether you’re a Regions customer or need to complete a transaction with someone else who’s a Regions customer, you’ll need to find the routing number associated with the bank to complete certain transactions.

 Use the following chart to find different Regions Bank routing numbers by state.

 |Regions Bank Routing Numbers|

 What Is a Regions Routing Number?

 You’ll need to use your Regions routing number when you’re signing up for direct deposit.
 If you’re worried about unauthorized transfers and purchases, you can sign up for Regions Bank’s LockIt service to protect your account.

 Each routing number is broken down into three main sections.
 The first section is comprised of four digits and is called the Federal Reserve Processing Symbol.
 The first two digits within this symbol identify which of the 12 Federal Reserve Districts the bank resides in.
 For example, 03 represents Philadelphia and 12 represents San Francisco.
 The last two digits of the symbol identify the regional processing center and its location.

 The second section, made up of the next four digits, identifies the specific bank.
 The final section is the last digit, which is called the “check digit.”
 It’s created using a special algorithm and works to ensure the entire routing number is valid.

 Regions Routing Numbers for Wire Transfers

 Many financial institutions choose to use a separate number for domestic and international wire transfers, and Regions Bank is one of them.
-When making a Regions Bank wire transfer, you’ll need to use routing number 062005690 and also supply the bank’s name, your name and account number, and the following bank address:
+When making a Regions Bank wire transfer, the routing number is 062005690, and international wire transfer routing number is UPNBUS44.
+You’ll supply the bank’s name, your name and account number, and the following bank address:

 1900 Fifth Avenue North